mondoohq/.github/profile/README.md

 Try Mondoo for free before you make any commitment!
 No sales pitch or demo required –- it’s hands on from the start.
 Begin improving your security posture now, in minutes instead of months.

-❇️ Get started with Mondoo for free: https://mondoo.com/pricing
+❇️ Get started with Mondoo.
+Book a demo: https://mondoo.com/contact

 🧑‍💻 Learn how it works: https://mondoo.com/docs/